 If the parameters do not exist, add them manually.

 To perform a fresh install of the current AR System server

 Download the appropriate installers from EPD.
-For information on how to access EPD, you can follow the procedure in Downloading the installation files.
+For information on how to access EPD, you can follow the procedure in BMC Remedy ITSM Suite components and installers.
 If you need instructions for installing the prior version, see the following documentation: